Respondly/meteor-ui-harness/docs/server.md

     it.server 'runs on the server', ->
       throw new Meteor.Error(404, 'Model not found.')

-The error will be automatically reported to the console.

 #### Asynchronous Errors
 Likewise with asynchronous tests, simply throw an error